 THE WILD TELEMARK

-Telemark was Norway’s ‘Wild West’, full of mystery, a land of natural beauty from the rugged mountains in the north to the rocky coastline in the south.
-A land of legend, respected – and feared.
+Experience this region that was Norway’s ‘Wild West’, full of mystery, a land of natural beauty - respected – and feared.
+Now, we welcome the world with open arms.

 Discover and learn - with all photos on the Wild Telemark website, you can click on any photo for more information and location.

 Why is this region called the Wild Telemark?
-Scroll on further down to learn more.
+Scroll down to learn more.

 Now it is easy to visit the Wild Telemark, but it wasn’t always so.